jlegatheaux/RC2020-assignments/assignment-5/README.md

 `Packet.ONEHOP` is a special destination address that represents the node at the other side of a link.

-Class `DVControlPayload` (in file `DVControlPayload.java`) has all you need to build, send, receive and process distance vector announcments.
+Class `DVControlPayload` (in file `DVControlPayload.java`) has all you need to build and process distance vector announcements.
 You should study it carefully and learn how to use that class in your implementation.

 You should then implement the basic version of the algorithm.
 Later, we will also ask you to implement three further enhancements or optimizations: triggered updates, split horizon with poison-reverse, and timeout-based expiration of routing table entries.

 We provide you with a skeleton of the control algorithm for a distance-vector router running in CNSS, found in the file `DVControl.java`.
-You should implement your solution to the assignment by filling in the missing parts of this file as well as adding all other methods you need to complete them.
+You should implement your solution to the assignment by filling in the missing parts of this file.
 Do not change any of the pre-defined parts in that file.

-In the beginning of the `initialisation()` method, you find the code needed to initialise the variables (flags) that represent the options that the algorithm must implement.
+In the beginning of the `initialisation()` method, you find the code needed to initialise the variables (flags) that represent the options that the algorithm must implement when they are true.

 ```java
 tracingOn = parameters.containsKey("trace");